 3. State and local resources

 COVID-19 relief for businesses varies across different states and cities.
-For example, New South Wales is offering $10,000 grants for state-based small businesses struggling with the Coronavirus shutdown under a new assistance scheme.
-Meanwhile, the Premier of Victoria announced a $500 million Business Support Fund to assist small to medium businesses and help retain employees as revenue decreases.
+For example, New South Wales SMB’s will benefit from a new $45 million grant program to cushion the blow of the southern border closure.
+Meanwhile, the Premier of Victoria has established a $500 million Business Support Fund that’s well underway to assist small to medium businesses and help retain employees as revenue decreases.

 Check with your state’s chamber of commerce to find out what financial relief options exist for your small business.

-4. Coronavirus help for small business through crowdfunding
+4. Coronavirus relief for small businesses through crowdfunding

-Fundraising for coronavirus expenses can be a lifeline when your business is struggling during the COVID-19 outbreak.
-While grants, loans, and stimulus measures can help greatly, it can take weeks—and even months—to receive that type of assistance.
+Fundraising for coronavirus expenses could be a lifeline if your small business is struggling during the COVID-19 outbreak.
+While grants, loans and stimulus measures can help greatly, it can take weeks — and even months — to receive that type of assistance.
 But with crowdfunding, you’re able to receive emergency financial assistance immediately.

-Many people who are financially secure are now looking to help those affected by COVID-19—and crowdfunding gives them a way to easily do that.
-Your customers want to show their support and lend a hand to their favorite local business, but they may not know how.
+Many people who are financially secure have shown that they are eager to help those affected by COVID-19 — and crowdfunding gives them a way to easily do that.
+Your customers want to show their support and lend a hand to their favourite local business, but they may not know how.
 With online fundraising, loyal customers have an actionable way to step up and help you when you and your business need it most.

-You can use crowdfunding to pay for any of these expenses and more during this period of COVID-19 closure:
+You can use crowdfunding to pay for any of these expenses and more during COVID-19: